react-native-camera/react-native-camera/README.md

 Below is a list of known issues.
 Pull requests are welcome for any of these issues!

 - Orientation is not set correctly upon device rotation
+- Stills captured to disk will not be cleaned up and thus must be managed manually for now

 ## Getting started